 Ganache Topped Caramel Bars

-I’ve shared the similar Homemade Twix Bars recipe a couple of times which are also known as Millionaire Shortbread and probably have a couple other aliases as well.
+- I’ve shared the similar Homemade Twix Bars recipe a couple of times which are also known as Millionaire Shortbread and probably have a couple of other aliases as well.
 All with 3 delectable layers including caramel.
 So you may not be shocked that I had to bake up these ganache-topped caramel bars!

 As a preschooler, Nick used to accompany me on my errands, one being a weekly trek to the butcher shop for chops, hamburger, and such plus some thinly sliced ham for his sandwiches.
 He’d get a slice of ham to sample from the proprietor as our ham was being weighed plus there was the requisite trip to the candy jar on the counter for the coveted caramel.